 Remove the baking beans and the top baking paper.
 Stir the milk mixture again and pour it into the baking pan.
 Place on a baking sheet and put in the oven.

 Bake now for 30-35 minutes.
-When you gently shake it, it should still look a bit like pudding but not liquid; it will set further in the refrigerator.
-Let it cool, cover with plastic wrap, and place the tart in the refrigerator for at least 4 hours (but it can also be overnight).
+If you shake it gently, it should still look a bit like pudding but not liquid; it will set further in the refrigerator.
+Let it cool, cover with plastic wrap, and place the tart in the refrigerator for at least 4 hours (but can also be overnight).

 Remove the plastic wrap.
-Sprinkle the other half of the sugar on the tart and rotate it so that the sugar lights up evenly.
+Sprinkle the other half of the sugar on the tart and rotate it so that the sugar is evenly distributed.
 Caramelize with a blowtorch.
-Stay away from the edge with the torch so you don't burn it.
+Keep the torch away from the edges so you don't burn them.